Ultimate Guide to Using the $in Operator in MongoDB

 use droneStore

-• Now, let us first list out all the documents in our collection.
+• Now, list out all the documents in a collection of a chosen database.
 We can then use the $in operator on them to filter out based on specific values.

 db.drones.find({})